wagners logo dark

 Differences between a Halifax bicycle accident and motorcycle accident

-Unlike bicycle accidents, motorcycle accidents often occur at extremely high velocities.
-That’s why motorcycle accident victims suffer serious injuries such as road rash, facial fractures, broken bones, and burns.
-Bicyclists are at high risk of serious head injuries.
-In Nova Scotia, cyclists are treated like vulnerable road users, just like pedestrians.
+Unlike bicycle accidents, motorcycle accidents often occur at extremely high speeds.
+That’s why motorcycle accident victims can suffer serious injuries such as road rash, facial fractures, broken bones, and burns.
+Bicyclists are also at high risk of serious head injuries.
+In Nova Scotia, cyclists are considered vulnerable road users, just like pedestrians.

 Compensation Sources